gordicaleksa/pytorch-GAT/README.md

 This repo contains a PyTorch implementation of the original GAT paper (:link: [Veličković et al.](https://arxiv.org/abs/1710.10903)). <br/>
 It's aimed at making it **easy to start playing and learning** about GAT and GNNs in general. <br/>

+**Important note: PPI integration in progress, it'll be ready in a couple of days!** :heart:

 ## Table of Contents
 * [What are graph neural networks and GAT?](#what-are-gnns)
 * [Visualizations (Cora, attention, embeddings)](#cora-visualized)